 Establishments are asked to provide physical addresses for their business activities.
 The addresses are then converted into geocodes by the BLS Office of Technology and Survey Processing and are provided to the states to add to the data.
 The geocodes are entered into Geographic Information Software to create detailed maps of the locations of establishments and their economic and administrative attributes.

-Private-industry employment.
 QCEW monthly employment data represent the number of covered workers who worked during, or received pay for, the pay period that included the 12th day of the month.
 Covered private-industry employees include most corporate officials, all executives, all supervisory personnel, all professionals, all clerical workers, many farmworkers, all wage earners, all piece workers, and all part-time workers.
 Workers on paid sick leave, paid holiday, paid vacation, and the like are also covered.
-Workers on the payroll of more than one firm during the period are counted by each employer that is subject to UI, as long as those workers satisfy the preceding definition of employment.
+Workers on the payroll of more than one firm during the period are counted by each employer that is subject to unemployment insurance (UI), as long as those workers satisfy the preceding definition of employment.
 Workers are counted even though their wages may not be subject to UI tax in the latter months of the year.
 In this regard, the federal UI taxable wage base is the first $7,000 paid in wages to each employee during a calendar year.
 Thus, at whatever point in the year an employee reaches that accumulation of wages, he or she is no longer taxed in the months remaining.

 Besides excluding the aforementioned national security agencies, QCEW excludes proprietors, the unincorporated self-employed, unpaid family members, certain farm and domestic workers from having to report employment data, and railroad workers covered by the railroad unemployment insurance system.
 Excluded as well are workers who earned no wages during the entire applicable pay period because of work stoppages, temporary layoffs, illness, or unpaid vacations.
 Excluded from QCEW federal government employment are elected officials in the executive or legislative branch, members of the armed forces or the Commissioned Corps of the National Oceanic and Atmospheric Administration, individuals serving on a temporary basis in case of fire, storm, earthquake, or other similar emergency, and individuals employed under a Federal relief program to relieve them from unemployment.
-For a complete list of federal government exclusions, see Appendix A of the UCFE Instructions for Federal Agencies.
+For a complete list of federal government exclusions, see appendix A of the UCFE Instructions for Federal Agencies.
 Excluded from QCEW state and local government employment are elected officials, members of a legislative body or members of the judiciary, members of the state National Guard or Air National Guard, and employees serving on a temporary basis in case of fire, storm, snow, earthquake, flood or similar declared emergency.
 For a complete list of state and local governments excluded services, see the coverage section of the most recent Comparison of State UI Laws.

 Covered employers’ contributions to old-age, survivors, and disability insurance; health insurance; UI; workers’ compensation; and private pension and welfare funds are not reported as wages.
 Employee contributions for the same purposes, however, as well as money withheld for income taxes, union dues, and so forth, are reported, even though they are deducted from the worker’s gross pay.